pgneditor/liapi/ReadMe.md

 `save`

 at the GUI's command prompt.
 You will get a success message.
 If not, your JSON may very well be syntactically incorrect.

+# Using the GUI

+## Aliases

+You can define an alias with:

+`a aliasname=command`

+then invoke the command with:

+`aliasname`

+To view aliases type:

+`a`

+To delete an alias type:

+`a aliasname=`

+You can always bring back the last issued command using the Up cursor key.